 RE

-Religious Education (RE) is an inclusive part of the curriculum as it is relevant to all children and respects their own personal beliefs.
-RE lessons help children explore their own and others' faith, beliefs and values and promotes respect, understanding and empathy and helps them appreciate the rights of others which prepares them for life in the diverse modern world.
+RE lessons help children explore their own (if they have one) and others' faith, beliefs and values and promotes respect, understanding and empathy and helps them appreciate the rights of others which prepares them for life in the diverse modern world.
 It also plays a vital role in children's spiritual, moral, social and cultural development.
+A learning unit covers key topics such as: which stories, places of worship and festivals are important to followers of different religions, why religious texts are important to religious people, and in upper KS2, important wider topics such as how to reduce racism and what religious and non-religious views teach us about caring for the earth.

 You can see our long term plan for RE here